Set up your Mac mini

 Accessibility options: View accessibility options for Vision, Motor, Hearing, Cognitive abilities, or click Not Now.
 To learn more, see Accessibility on your Mac.

 Store files in iCloud: With iCloud, you can store your content—documents, photos, and more—in the cloud, and access it anywhere you go.
 Be sure to sign in with the same Apple ID on all your devices.
-To set this option later, open System Preferences and sign in with your Apple ID if you haven’t already.
-Click Apple ID, click iCloud in the sidebar, then select the features you want to use.
+To set this option later, open System Settings and click “Sign in with your Apple ID” in the sidebar, if you haven’t already.
+After you sign in, click your Apple ID in the sidebar, click iCloud, then select the features you want to use.
 You can also choose to use iCloud Keychain to save your passwords during setup.
-To learn more, see Access your iCloud content on your Mac.
+To find out more, see Access your iCloud content on your Mac mini.

 Screen Time: Monitor and get reports on the use of your computer.
 For options and details, see Screen Time on Mac.

 Set up Touch ID: If your keyboard supports it and you have a Mac mini with M1 chip, you can add a fingerprint to Touch ID when you set up your Mac mini.
-To set up Touch ID later, or to add additional fingerprints, open System Preferences, then click Touch ID.
+To set up Touch ID later, or to add additional fingerprints, open System Settings, then click Touch ID & Password.
 To add a fingerprint, click and follow the onscreen instructions.

 Tip: If two or more users use the same Mac mini with M1 chip, each user can add a fingerprint to Touch ID to quickly unlock, authenticate, and log in to the Mac mini.
 You can add up to three fingerprints per user account, and a total of five fingerprints for all your Mac mini user accounts.